 - Backup tagging and organization (tags)

-- Automated backup schedules (requires separate configuration)
+- Automated backup schedules (requires separate backup plan resources)

 - Cross-region backup replication